 Sustainably sourced shark fins?

-The theory that providing "sustainably sourced" fins would be better than letting the illegal trade have 100% of the market may sound positive at first glance, but it is misguided at best.
-Are we willingly to supply fins from millions of sharks every year to out-compete the illegal market?
+The theory that providing ‘sustainably sourced’ fins would be better than letting the illegal trade have 100% of the market may sound positive at first glance, but it is misguided at best.
+Are we willing to supply fins from millions of sharks every year to out-compete the illegal market?
 Because any less would barely be a blip on the global market.
-Tracking which fins would actually be sustainably "harvested" or obtained is unrealistic for many reasons.
+Tracking which fins would actually be sustainably ‘harvested’ or obtained is unrealistic for many reasons.
 Monitoring and reporting would be nearly impossible.
 Certification processes would be biased by whomever establishes the standards, which also means it could be different in every country.
 Such a process also takes years to implement.
-Maybe if they would have thought of that 50 years ago, we might have had a chance to have rational management or fins production.
-It is too late to muck around with fisheries management schemes that may or may not be doable.
+The situation is too urgent to attempt elaborate fisheries management schemes that may or may not be doable.

 Let’s be real, we have proven again and again that we are incapable of keeping greed at bay.
 We do not use resources holistically by any stretch of the imagination, unless there are some clear lines drawn by the law.
 Furthermore, if a fishery is not economically viable without selling the fins of sharks, then maybe it simply isn’t viable?